 - WooCommerce makes it easier for online shops to grow.

-- There’s a huge number of extensions for the plugin, including some allowing merchants to integrate with Google Analytics.
+- There’s a vast number of extensions for the plugin, including some allowing merchants to integrate with Google Analytics.

 Why Should I Use WooCommerce for My eShop?

-Are you still on the fence on whether this is the platform for you?
+Are you still thinking about WooCommerce and fi this is the platform for you?
 Here are some of the ways to know WooCommerce is for you:

 - You’re most comfortable setting things up yourself.
 As you’ll see on our complete WooCommerce tutorial below, this plugin allows you to customize everything.
 If you’re picky about your eCommerce solution (and why wouldn’t you be?), WooCommerce should do wonders for you.
 From here, you can control all areas of the eShop, configuring every setting, and even setting up the tiniest details of your hosting.

-Naturally, the plugin integrates well with WordPress and you can customize it to fit your theme.
-Optionally, you can also use the official WooCommerce starter theme Storefront or one if its many child themes.
+Naturally, the plugin integrates well with WordPress, and you can customize it to fit your theme.
+You can try the WooCommerce starter theme Storefront or one if its many child themes.
 The plugin was also built with developers in mind and is therefore extendable, scalable and robust.
-WooCommerce even comes with its own REST API for easy third-party service integration.
+WooCommerce even comes with its REST API for easy third-party service integration.
 Apart from that, WooCommerce’s security gets regular updates and audits.

 Complete WooCommerce Tutorial